santwer/Exporter/README.md

-# Exporter #
+# Word Template Exporter #
-Package for easy Word Export.
+Package for easy Word export in Laravel on given Templates.

 ## How to use
 Add Trait *Exportable*